jorinvo/r/README.md

 # /r

-This a place for me to safe random code snippets.
+A place to save random things.